alem355/lmru--tech/content/en/values/people.md

 {{< /glossary >}}

-{{< alert color="warning" title="Antipatterns" >}}
+{{< alert color="warning" title="Antipattern" >}}
-1. Your code is a shitty piece of spaghetti.
-2. This service worked fine all these years.
-Don't bother improving it.
+This service worked fine all these years.
+Don't bother improving it, you'll ruin it.
-3. Throwing out an idea without explaining or discussing why it isn't feasible.
-4. Making fun of someone with ridiculous opinion on something.
 {{< /alert >}}

 ---